kanusinghal/kanulytics/README.md

 angular and d3 graph visualization library.

-## Workings of the application
+### Running the app during development

-- There is no backend (no server) for this application.
+There is no backend (no server) for this application.
 Instead we fake the XHRs by fetching static csv files.
-- Read the Development section at the end to familiarize yourself with running and developing an angular application.
+1. run `./scripts/web-server.js`
+2. navigate your browser to `http://localhost:8000/app/index.html` to see the app running in your browser.

 ## Application Directory Layout